 - Why are you choosing the prosthetic device you’re recommending?

-- How long is this device going to last?
+- How long will this device last?

 Recovery and Rehabilitation

 - What is the typical recovery process like?
-What should I expect?

-- What does the typical rehabilitation involve and what is a reasonable time for recovery?
+- What does the typical rehabilitation involve?

 - How much will this procedure cost?